RaoZiJian/MyDocuments/Game controller.md

 ## Overview ##

-We have added game controller feature since Cocos2d-x v3.2 rc0.
-This tutorial  will teach you how to support game controllers in iOS and Android.
+This tutorial will introduce you to supporting ios and Android game controllers in Cocos2d-x v3.2 rc0.

 ## Game-Controller-Test ##
-The sample test for game controller is in the path: `Cocos2d-x path/build/cocos2d_tests.xcodeproj`.
-Select the project `game-controller-test` and the target is the `iOS Device` which have connected your game controller.
+The sample test for game controllers is in the path: `Cocos2d-x path/build/cocos2d_tests.xcodeproj`.
+Select the project `game-controller-test` and the target to the iOS Device which have connected your game controller.

 ![game-controller-test iOS](http://discuss.cocos2d-x.org/uploads/default/6646/949394e25469580c.jpeg)

 Then compile and run the `game-controller-test`.
-You will see the appearance on your screen like the picture below.
-If you press the keys on your controller device.
+Your screen should look like the picture below.
+If you press any keys on your controller device.
 The corresponding keys on your screen will highlight.

 ![Mou icon](http://discuss.cocos2d-x.org/uploads/default/6647/e94806f5561af0c3.png)

 ##Game controller event##

 Game controller is a event listener called `EventListenerController` in Cocos2d-x.
-There are 6 events of controller listener: `onConnected`, `onDisconnected`, `onKeyDown`, `onKeyUp`, `onAxisEvent`, `onKeyRepeat`. 'onAxisEvent' is the event when the analog stick changed.
+There are 6 events of controller listener: `onConnected` ,`onDisconnected`, `onKeyDown`, `onKeyUp`, `onAxisEvent`, `onKeyRepeat`. `onAxisEvent` is the event when the analog stick changed.
 The `KeyCode` refers to the key type in your interaction.
 The list and picture shows the `KeyCode` and its corresponding key of the controller.

 ```cpp